Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-We would now like to discuss a specific choice of $N$ which stands out due to the fact that it leads to a twisted Weyl groupoid whose reduced C*-algebra has a vanishing gray ideal.
-Consider the element $n\in \cclosint 01$, given by Observing that $n(0)=1$, and $n(1)=-1$, we see that $n$ satisfy \ref {SemeModulo}, so it is a normalizer, evidently a unitary one.
-Let us therefore pick the *-semigroup and let us consider the twisted Weyl groupoid built in terms of $N$.
+We would now like to discuss a specific choice of $N$ which stands out due to the fact that it leads to a twisted Weyl groupoid whose reduced C*-algebra has a vanishing {gray} ideal; we will use this specific choice for the remainder of this section.
+Consider the element $n\in \cclosint 01$, given by

+Observing that $n(0)=1$, and $n(1)=-1$, we see that $n$ satisfies \ref {SemeModulo}, so it is a normalizer, evidently a unitary one.
+Let us therefore pick the $*$-semigroup